TechnicalPursuit/TIBET-Examples/pizza/README.md

 create an dependable encapsulation layer rather that patching one-off functions.

-Here's the `APP.pizza.Application` instance's `SendOrder` handler, which makes use of the `TP.httpPost` primitive to POST our order JSON to the server:
+Here's the `APP.pizza.Application` instance's `SendOrder` handler, which makes use of the `TP.httpPost` primitive to POST the order JSON to the server:

 ```
 APP.pizza.Application.Inst.defineHandler('SendOrder',